molgenis/vip/README.md

 Run `vagrant up && vagrant ssh` to start and login to the vagrant container.
 From here, run `cd /vagrant/singularity/ && sudo bash build.sh` to build the singularity images.

-When done, you can exit the container through `exit` and then close it using `vagrant halt`.

 ## Usage
 ```
 usage: pipeline.sh -i <arg>